 When my daughter’s favorite kitty cat t-shirt sprouted a hole, I knew it was time to repurpose it into something new.

-And there is nothing my girly-girl loves more than carrying her “essentials” around in a pocketbook, so a t-shirt tote it is!
+And there is nothing my girly-girl loves more than carrying her “essentials” around in a pocketbook, so a recycled t-shirt tote for kids was the perfect idea!

 This post contains affiliate links.
 If you click on the links below and make a purchase I may receive a small compensation to help me finance this site and keep coming up with awesome tutorials and tips!
 There’s no cost to you and I only ever include links to companies and products that I trust and work with on a regular basis.